 When a subsequent application is lodged, the relevant authorities examine the application in conjunction with the information provided in previous applications.

-Subsequent applications are subject to a preliminary examination, during which the authorities examine whether new substantial elements have arisen or are submitted by the applicant.
+Subsequent applications are subject to a preliminary examination, during which the authorities examine whether new substantial elements have arisen or have been presented by the applicant and could not be invoked by the applicant during the examination of her/his previous application for international protection.
 The preliminary examination of subsequent applications is conducted within 5 days to assess whether new substantial elements have arisen or been submitted by the applicant.
 According to the IPA, the examination takes place within 2 days if the applicant’s right to remain on the territory has been withdrawn.

-During that preliminary stage, according to the law all information is provided in writing by the applicant, however in practice subsequent applications have been registered with all information provided orally.
+During that preliminary stage, according to the law all information is provided in writing by the applicant.

 If the preliminary examination concludes on the existence of new elements “which affect the assessment of the application for international protection”, the subsequent application is considered admissible and examined on the merits.
 The applicant is issued a new “asylum seeker’s card” in that case.
 If no such elements are identified, the subsequent application is deemed inadmissible.

-Until a final decision is taken on the preliminary examination, all pending measures of deportation or removal if applicants who have lodged a subsequent asylum application are suspended.
+Until a final decision is taken on the preliminary examination, all pending measures of deportation or removal of applicants who have lodged a subsequent asylum application are suspended.

-Exceptionally, under the IPA, “the right to remain on the territory is not guaranteed to applicants who
+Exceptionally, under the Asylum Code, ‘the right to remain on the territory is not guaranteed to applicants who

-(b) make a second subsequent application after a final decision dismissing or rejecting the first subsequent application”.
+- make a second subsequent application after a final decision dismissing or rejecting the first subsequent application’.